EightBitBanger/FrameEngineGamework/README.md

 ## Introduction

 This game engine framework aims to provides a simple interface with more complex systems.
 The application layer provides APIs for rendering, physics, resource management, scene management, input, timing and random number generation.
-This wiki will provide a reference for classes, functions and types used in the framework.

 ### Features
 - OpenGL render system  (in progress..)